eafit-apolo/apolo-users/docs/source/software/applications/dorado/0.3.4/index.rst

         $ tar xf dorado-0.3.4-linux-x64.tar.gz

 #.
-Then, we enter in the dorado directorie
+Then, we enter in the dorado directory

     .. code-block:: bash

         $ cd dorado-0.3.4-linux-x64

 #.
-Now we are ready to use dorado.
+Now we are ready to use dorado

     .. code-block:: bash